Client Selection for Federated Policy Optimization with Environment Heterogeneity: Introduction

-Among existing RL methods, PI is one of the most popular ones and serves as the foundation of many policy optimization methods, e.g. Safe Policy Iteration (SPI) \cite{pmlr-v28-pirotta13}, Trust Region Policy Optimisation (TRPO) \cite{DBLP:journals/corr/SchulmanLMJA15}, and Deep Conservative Policy Iteration (DCPI) \cite{Vieillard_Pietquin_Geist_2020}.
+Among existing RL methods, PI is one of the most popular ones and serves as the foundation of many policy optimization methods, e.g., Safe Policy Iteration (SPI) \citep{pmlr-v28-pirotta13}, Trust Region Policy Optimisation (TRPO) \citep{DBLP:journals/corr/SchulmanLMJA15}, and Deep Conservative Policy Iteration (DCPI) \citep{Vieillard_Pietquin_Geist_2020}.
 With exact PI, convergence to the optimal policy is guaranteed under mild conditions.
-However, exact policy evaluation and policy improvement are mostly impractical.
-In Approximate Policy Iteration (API) \cite{bertsekas2022abstract,bertsekas1996neuro}, it is assumed that the approximation error is inevitable, and only estimates of the value function and improved policy with bounded errors are available.
-In the presence of these approximation errors, convergence is not ensured, but the difference in value functions between the generated policy and the optimal policy is bounded \cite{bertsekas2022abstract}.
-In some cases, the algorithm ends up generating a cycle of policies, which is called the policy oscillation/chattering phenomenon \cite{Bertsekas2011,NIPS2011_d9731321}.
+However, exact policy evaluation and policy improvement are normally impractical.
+With Approximate Policy Iteration (API) \citep{bertsekas2022abstract,bertsekas1996neuro}, it is assumed that the approximation error is inevitable, and only estimates of the value function and improved policy with bounded errors are available.
+In the presence of these approximation errors, convergence is not ensured, but the difference in value functions between the generated policy and the optimal policy is bounded \citep{bertsekas2022abstract}.
+In some cases, the algorithm ends up generating a cycle of policies, which is called the policy oscillation/chattering phenomenon \citep{Bertsekas2011,NIPS2011_d9731321}.
 Unfortunately, FRL with heterogeneous environments will introduce extra approximation errors into the policy iteration process, making the associated analysis more challenging.
 As will be shown in the following sections, this error is proportional to the level of heterogeneity of the system, and client selection is an effective way to alleviate this problem.

-There exist various client selection schemes for Federated Supervised Learning (FSL) and most of them can be classified into two categories: (1) unbiased client selection and (2) biased client selection.
-Convergence guarantee for both schemes has been studied and generalized to tackle the heterogeneity issue of FSL \cite{li2020on,DBLP:conf/iclr/LiSBS20,pmlr-v151-jee-cho22a}.
-However, as far as the authors know, there is no known client selection scheme specifically designed for tackling the heterogeneity issue of FRL.
+There exist various client selection schemes for Federated Supervised Learning (FSL) and most of them can be classified into two categories: (1) unbiased client selection; and (2) biased client selection.
+Convergence guarantee for both schemes has been studied and generalized to tackle the heterogeneity issue of FSL \citep{li2020on,DBLP:conf/iclr/LiSBS20,pmlr-v151-jee-cho22a}.
+However, to the best of the authors' knowledge, there is no known client selection scheme specifically designed to tackle the heterogeneity issue of FRL.